Opening Doors with Public Housing

 DHA received a HOPE VI Revitalization Grant in the amount of $35,000,000 that made possible the revitalization of the Few Gardens public housing complex and surrounding community.
 All 240 existing units in Few Gardens have been demolished and will be replaced with 150 units on the original site, including 75 public housing units, 42 tax credit units and 13 market-rate units, as well as homeownership opportunities for 20 public housing and 15 middle income families.

-The HOPE VI revitalization plan will also help strengthen the surrounding community by developing 260 units in three adjacent neighborhoods, including 85 public housing rental, 46 tax credit rental, 14 market rate and 115 homeownership units for 60 public housing and 55 middle income families.
+The HOPE VI revitalization plan will also help strengthen the surrounding community by developing 260 units in three adjacent neighborhoods, including 85 public housing rentals, 46 tax credit rental, 14 market rate and 115 homeownership units for 60 public housing and 55 middle income families.

 With access to more than 20 local partners, including the Center for Employment and Training, North Carolina Central University and local employers such as GlaxoSmithKline, Durham Public Schools, and IBM, Residents will gain the skills they need to tap into the economic growth area.
 Durham's HOPE VI Grant has leveraged millions of dollars in public and private funds.